fodma1/gm-jobs/Senior Engineer.md

 We're self-funded and stable.
 We pay the bills from our e-commerce profits.
 However, we receive a number of investment offers every month, so it's possible to take some investment in the future.

 ![Our funzone](https://blog.ghostmonitor.com/wp-content/uploads/2016/02/IMG_0722.jpg)
-We have a funzone - Try beting us in Darts!
+We have a funzone - Try beating us in Darts!

 ## **Perks**